 Never leave your food or drinks unattended.
 You may find yourself incapacitated later and in the hands of a predator.
 Also, never accept food or drinks from strangers or anyone you get a weird vibe from.

 Consider buying some test strips to take with you on vacation.
 Who knows?!
 Maybe you find yourself in a situation where you need one.
-Perhaps you become a little concerned about that sweet ice tea a creepy waiter brought to your table.
+Perhaps you become a little concerned about that sweet iced tea a creepy waiter brought to your table.
 Better safe than sorry, right?

-Self defense safety for all travelers
+Self-defense training equals safety for all travelers

 Regardless of your gender, take some time to learn basic self defense.
 I suggest taking some physical classes from a professional self defense instructor.
 However, taking in person self defense classes may not be an option for everyone.
 Perhaps some of the free online courses or videos would help build your self defense skills if in person classes aren’t for you.